billgraziano/xelogstash/README.md

 * `server_instance_name`: This is normally provided by the extended event.
 However system_health and AlwaysOn_health don't capture this.
 If the field isn't provided, I populate it from @@SERVERNAME of the source server.

 ## <a name="notes"></a>Other Notes
+1. I've had issues with the SQL Server Agent job ending but not stopping the executable when I manually stop the job.
+The application now sets a lock file so that a second instance will exit with an error.
+The lock file name is based on the TOML file name (`TOML_file_name.lock`).
+Find the first instance in Task Manager and kill it.
+I usually only see this if I stop it in the middle of a run or Logstash is behaving oddly.

-1. If find that setting the `rows = 20000` in the `[defaults]` section works well.
+1. I find that setting the `rows = 20000` in the `[defaults]` section works well.
 It's enough rows that it catches up quickly if I pause the job.
 It's not so many that adding a new server runs for 20 minutes and everything else pauses.

 2. The sources are processd in the order they are listed.